TasvirChi/playchi-js/docs/api.md

 Get the dimensions of the player.

-Type: PKPlayerDimensions
+Type: PCPlayerDimensions

-Returns **PKPlayerDimensions** The dimensions of the player.
+Returns **PCPlayerDimensions** The dimensions of the player.

 ### poster